 What makes it a great hobby is it gets you outdoors, it can be as passive or active as you want it to be, it builds anticipation over what you’ll find, and provides you with a jolt of excitement when your detector hits on something.
 Digging it up to see what you found is the icing on the cake.

-In this article, I’ll walk you through the basics and show you exactly how to get started with metal detecting.
+In this article, I’ll walk you through the basics, offer metal detecting tips, and show you exactly how to get started with metal detecting.

 Metal Detecting Equipment